-- 452 This form of peer review would be appropriate, for instance, for the scholarship of discovery, - 453 engagement, teaching and learning, integration, and application and practice.
-Evidence of quality - 454 can be indicated by, for instance, internal reviews, competitiveness of the grant process, or455 organizational reports. - e.
+- This form of peer review would be appropriate, for instance, for the scholarship of discovery, engagement, teaching and learning, integration, and application and practice.
+Evidence of quality can be indicated by, for instance, internal reviews, competitiveness of the grant process, or organizational reports. - e.
 A process leading to creative performances, exhibitions of work, or academic presentations in public venues in which peers independently evaluated the work.
 This form of peer review would be appropriate, for instance, for the scholarship of discovery, engagement, teaching and learning, integration, and application and practice.
 Evidence of quality can be indicated by, for instance, editor, organizer, or curator letters of acceptance, the prestige of the venue, published reviews, breadth of distribution or audience reception, or acceptance rates. - f.
-Testimonials, letters of recommendation, or adoptions from peers, professionals, community stakeholders, etc. that affirm the quality of the work; such materials would be from the period of review and may be distinct from those submitted during the open period.
-This form of peer review would be appropriate, for instance, for the scholarship of engagement, teaching and learning, integration, and application and practice.
-Evidence of quality can be indicated by, for instance, the extent to which others or the field have been influenced by the RSCA (e.g. changes in perspective in - extent to which others or the field have been influenced by the RSCA (e.g. changes in perspective in the field, widespread sharing of RSCA materials, positive end-user assessment, subsequent offers of consulting work, citation of adoption of RSCA work by a community, generation of gifts to endow a program, affirmation of improved economic, social or environmental conditions of a community, region, agency, industry or other sector). - g.
+Testimonials, letters of recommendation, or adoptions from peers, professionals, community 462 stakeholders, etc. that affirm the quality of the work; such materials would be from the period of 463 review and may be distinct from those submitted during the open period.
+This form of peer review 464 would be appropriate, for instance, for the scholarship of engagement, teaching and learning, 465 integration, and application and practice.
+Evidence of quality can be indicated by, for instance, the 466 extent to which others or the field have been influenced by the RSCA (e.g. changes in perspective in 467 the field, widespread sharing of RSCA materials, positive end-user assessment, subsequent offers of 468 consulting work, citation of adoption of RSCA work by a community, generation of gifts to endow a 469 program, affirmation of improved economic, social or environmental conditions of a community, 470 region, agency, industry or other sector).
+471 - g.
 Awards, honors, or other public recognition of the work by peers, professionals, community stakeholders, etc. This form of peer review would be appropriate, for instance, for the scholarship of discovery, engagement, teaching and learning, integration, and application and practice.
 Evidence of quality can be indicated by, for instance, organizational sponsors or letters of award.

-477 2.2.3.2 Labeling Requirement
+2.2.3.2 Labeling Requirement